nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 false moves from Right-Angle Formations are considerably rarer, it should be noted, than from Symmetrical).
 In those infrequent cases when prices

-##### Measuring Implications of Triangles

-We have stated (in Chapter 6) a minimum measuring rule to apply to price movements developing from a Head-and-Shoulders Formation, and we can lay down a somewhat similar rule for Triangles — one that applies to both the Symmetrical and the Right Angle species.
-The method of deriving the Triangle formula is not easy to explain in words, but the reader can familiarize himself with it quickly by studying its application on several of the actual examples which illustrate this chapter.
-Assuming that we are dealing with an up-move- ment (upside breakout), draw from the Top of the first rally that initiated the

 ![fig-062](./img/fig-062.png)
 **FIGURE 62.** Because a dividend of $1.00 went ex on March 14, the lower boundary of this Descending Triangle Top in “BIW” had to be dropped 1 point from 33 and